verbb/formie/docs/integrations/elements.md

 - Entry Field Mapping

 ### Mapping
-For both the entries attributes (Title, Post Date, etc) and any custom fields, you can assign a field's content to be mapped to that attribute or field.
+For both the entries attributes (Title, Post Date, etc.) and any custom fields, you can assign a field's content to be mapped to that attribute or field.

 For instance, you might have a Date, Users and Single-Line Text field for your form.
 With this integration, you could map these fields to the entry Post Date, Author and Title respectively.